Skip to content

 • A Feature branch is started each time we want to add to, update or fix something in the code.
 We branch off Develop when creating the feature, and once complete merge it back into Develop

 • Once we have a set of features we want to put live, we create a Release branch.
-Last minute fixes and tidying up is done on this branch and then it is merged into Master (put live) and back into Develop
+Last minute fixes and tidying up is done on this branch and then it is merged into main (put live) and back into Develop

 Use of tools